gibbok/notes-pact/README.md

 - If the pact has been verified successfully, the deployment can proceed.
 - When the consumer is deployed they record the deployment with Pact

+Pact Broker can be used via Docker https://hub.docker.com/r/pactfoundation/pact-broker

 https://docs.pact.io/pact_broker